 and the British Tinnitus Association for news and support.

 • Can COVID affect hearing and balance?

-News item posts on this page are for information only.
-They are not endorsements of products, hearing clinics, sites, manufacturers or opinions.
+NOTE: News item posts on this page are for information only.
+They are NOT endorsements of products, hearing clinics, sites, manufacturers or opinions.
 Interested in the topic?
 Learn more!
 Google it!
 Ask your doctor and/or hearing specialist.